A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

-We consider daily and weekly futures prices at one month maturity for the Brent, the WTI and the Shanghai futures, converted from CNY to USD.
 While the time series for the Brent and the WTI start in the eighties, the Shanghai has been trading only since March 2018.
-Therefore, our dataset spans from $t_0=$ 03/26/2018 to $T=$ 06/30/2023, including 1374 daily observations and 274 weekly ones.
-The weekly futures prices are displayed in Figure \ref{fig:futuresPrices_BSW}.
+Therefore, our dataset spans from $t_0=$ 03/26/2018 to $T=$ 06/30/2023, including 1373 daily observations and 273 weekly ones.
+The weekly futures prices are shown in Figure \ref{fig:futuresPrices_BSW}, where the sharp decline in crude oil prices following the COVID-19 crisis in early 2020 as well as the pronounced peak associated with the outbreak of the Russia-Ukraine conflict in 2022 and the subsequent period of increased volatility are clearly visible.

 We split the full dataset into a \textit{training sample} and a \textit{test sample}.
 We label by $t_B$ the first date of the test sample, which in our analysis is set at 07/01/2022, represented by a black dashed line in Figure \ref{fig:futuresPrices_BSW}.
 Therefore, the test sample includes a year of observations, corresponding to 261 (resp.
-52) daily (resp. weekly) observations.\footnote{The dataset under analysis is relatively short and recent and, as such, significantly affected by the market turmoil of the COVID-19 pandemics.
-However, given that the Shanghai futures is very recent, this cannot be avoided.}
+52) daily (resp. weekly) observations.